Character Varieties and the Moduli of Quiver Representations: Moduli of -valued Quiver Representations

 Any such reductive quotient has an affine lift (see \cite{MFK}).
 In other words, there is an affine space $\mathbb{A}^N$ for some potentially large $N$ where $V_G\subset \mathbb{A}^N$ and where the action of $G$ extends.
 Then and more importantly are surjective morphisms.

-In the case where $G$ is a complex reductive Lie group $K_\C$ arising as the complexification of a compact Lie group $K$, our main objects of interest are which we call the moduli space of $G$-representations of $Q$ (or $G$-markings on $Q$).
-Here, the first quotient is the affine GIT quotient, as the action of $\mathcal{G}_{K_\C}$ on $\mathcal{F}_{K_\C}$ is algebraic, whereas the second is the usual orbit space.
+In the case where $G$ is a complex reductive Lie group $K_\C$ arising as the complexification of a compact Lie group $K$, our main objects of interest are Here, the first quotient is the affine GIT quotient, as the action of $\mathcal{G}_{K_\C}$ on $\mathcal{F}_{K_\C}$ is algebraic, whereas the second is the usual orbit space.
 In this latter case, all orbits are compact, and in both cases the moduli space is Hausdorff.
+Both of these two spaces are examples of the following definition.